 MAGNUM OPUS

-Sixty-six Phase Is are believed to have been built.
+Sixty-six Mk Is are believed to have been built.

-It is likely that there was some short period of overlap between the Ph I and Ph II models, when Hetchin used up remaining stocks of Ph I castings although the Ph II had already been introduced.
+It is likely that there was some short period of overlap between the Mk I and Mk II models, when Hetchin used up remaining stocks of Mk I castings although the Mk II had already been introduced.

-1950 Magnum Opus Phase I. Note the modest fork tang and down tube lug.
+Above: 1950 Magnum Opus Mk I. Note the modest fork tang and down tube lug.
 Later Opuses were fancier.

-The Phase II, with its longer tangs on the top tube, down tube, and fork crown, was notably more elegant than either the Phase I or the Magnum Bonum.
+Above: the Mk II, with its longer tangs on the top tube, down tube, and fork crown, was notably more elegant than either the Mk I or the Magnum Bonum.
 The arrow shows the place where the stamped extension was brazed to the original casting.
 The seam was filed smooth to be invisible.

 (but may appear later as well).